linuxdeepin/deepin-image-viewer/doc/en_US/index.md

 1. In Album interface, click the icon of an album to enter it.
 2. Click on ** Image** in the middle, or **+ ** at the lower left corner.
-3. Select the direcotry storing the images to import.
+3. Select the directory storing the images to import.
 4. Click on ** Open** to import the image to album.

 ![1|add image](png/add-to-album1.png)